Nez Perce: Culture

-The semi-sedentary Nez Percés were Hunter-gatherers, living in a society in which most or all food is obtained by foraging (collecting wild plants and roots and pursuing wild animals).
+The semi-sedentary Nez Percés were hunter-gatherers, living in a society in which most or all food is obtained by foraging (collecting wild plants and roots and pursuing wild animals).
 They depended on hunting, fishing, and the gathering of wild roots and berries.

-Nez Perce people historically depended on various Pacific salmon and Pacific trout for their food: Chinook salmon or "nacoox" (Oncorhynchus tschawytscha) were eaten the most, but other species such as Pacific lamprey (Entosphenus tridentatus or Lampetra tridentata), and chiselmouth were eaten too.
-Other important fishes included the Sockeye salmon (Oncorhynchus nerka), Silver salmon or ka'llay (Oncorhynchus kisutch), Chum salmon or dog salmon or ka'llay (Oncorhynchus keta), Mountain whitefish or "ci'mey" (Prosopium williamsoni), White sturgeon (Acipenser transmontanus), White sucker or "mu'quc" (Catostomus commersonii), and varieties of trout – West Coast steelhead or "heyey" (Oncorhynchus mykiss), brook trout or "pi'ckatyo" (Salvelinus fontinalis), bull trout or "i'slam" (Salvelinus confluentus), and Cutthroat trout or "wawa'lam" (Oncorhynchus clarkii).
+Nez Perce people historically depended on various Pacific salmon and Pacific trout for their food: Chinook salmon or nacoox (Oncorhynchus tschawytscha) were eaten the most, but other species such as Pacific lamprey (Entosphenus tridentatus or Lampetra tridentata), and chiselmouth (Gila alutacea) were eaten too.
+Other important fishes included the sockeye salmon (Oncorhynchus nerka), silver salmon or ka'llay (Oncorhynchus kisutch), chum salmon or dog salmon or ka'llay (Oncorhynchus keta), mountain whitefish or ci'mey (Prosopium williamsoni), white sturgeon (Acipenser transmontanus), white sucker or mu'quc (Catostomus commersonii), and varieties of trout – West Coast steelhead or heyey (Oncorhynchus mykiss), brook trout or pi'ckatyo (Salvelinus fontinalis), bull trout or i'slam (Salvelinus confluentus), and cutthroat trout or wawa'lam (Oncorhynchus clarkii).

 Prior to contact with Europeans, the Nez Perce's traditional hunting and fishing areas spanned from the Cascade Range in the west to the Bitterroot Mountains in the east.

 Historically, in late May and early June, Nez Perce villagers crowded to communal fishing sites to trap eels, steelhead, and chinook salmon, or haul in fish with large dip nets.
 Fishing took place throughout the summer and fall, first on the lower streams and then on the higher tributaries, and catches also included salmon, sturgeon, whitefish, suckers, and varieties of trout.
 Most of the supplies for winter use came from a second run in the fall, when large numbers of Sockeye salmon, silver, and dog salmon appeared in the rivers.

 Fishing is traditionally an important ceremonial and commercial activity for the Nez Perce tribe.
 Today Nez Perce fishers participate in tribal fisheries in the mainstream Columbia River between Bonneville and McNary dams.
-The Nez Perce also fish for spring and summer Chinook salmon and Rainbow trout/steelhead in the Snake River and its tributaries.
+The Nez Perce also fish for spring and summer Chinook salmon and rainbow trout and steelhead in the Snake River and its tributaries.
 The Nez Perce tribe runs the Nez Perce Tribal Hatchery on the Clearwater River, as well as several satellite hatchery programs.